 After a three-course dinner prepared on the fire and late night coffee it is time to retreat into the tents for the night.
 Do not fall asleep immediately – try and stay awake to soak up the sounds of Africa as you have never heard them before.

 Day 6 : The next morning sunrise and birdsong wakes up the bush and after breakfast it is time to pack up and head back to camp on foot – another three hour walk among the giants, and the dwarfs, of Africa.

-Unrivalled wildlife experience in one of the last unspoilt wilderness regions of Africa the South Luangwa National Park on this 8 nights bush safari adventure.
+An 8 night bush safari with unrivalled wildlife in one of the last unspoiled wilderness regions of Africa - South Luangwa National Park.

 Looking for an active African safari through Zambia and Malawi that suits the whole family…?
 This itinerary offers the perfect mix.

 Experience heart-warming hospitality as you enjoy your honeymoon exploring Zambia and Malawi’s major highlights.